Skip to content

 Kirk … Chow.

 Ed Greenman died last week.
-He was my next-door neighbor Kirk’s father and a mainstay on Via Navarro — our block growing up in Greenbrae, California.
-We had a house on the other side of us, too, but the Greenmans will always fill my sole definition and mental image for “next-door neighbor.”
-An ex-Navy man […]
+He was my next-door neighbor Kirk’s father and a mainstay on Via Navarro, our block growing up in Greenbrae, California.
+We had a house on the other side of us, too, but the Greenmans will always fill my sole definition and mental image of “next-door neighbor.”
+Ed was an ex-Navy […]

 Gang Aft Agley